anser-tv/anser-controller/contributing.md

 ## Linting

 Ensure your code passes linting with `yarn lint`.
-We recoomend using VS Code and setting the following option:
+We recommend using VS Code and setting the following option:

 ```JSON
 "editor.codeActionsOnSave": {